Trump, 'not backing down' in effort to count citizens amid census fight, announces executive order

 "That information will be used for countless purposes.
 For example, there is a current dispute over whether illegal aliens can be included for apportionment purposes. ...
 We will be studying this issue," Barr said.

-Census counts -- which by law include illegal immigrants -- are used to determine the allocation of seats in the House of Representatives for the next 10 years, the number of electors afforded each state in the Electoral College and the distribution of some $675 billion in federal spending.
+Census counts -- which by law include illegal immigrants -- have been used to determine the allocation of seats in the House of Representatives for the next 10 years, the number of electors afforded each state in the Electoral College and the distribution of some $675 billion in federal spending.

 The Census Bureau's own experts have said requiring information about citizenship would discourage illegal immigrants from participating and lead to a less accurate count.
 That, in turn, would redistribute money and political power away from many cities led by Democrats where immigrants tend to cluster.